-The interesting thing is that people who are successful tend to focus most of their efforts on things that they can directly control, those things that they are directly responsibility for.
-They also tend to accept that if something is beyond their influence then there is little point in spending time on it.
+The interesting thing is that successful people tend to focus most of their efforts on things they can directly control, those things they are directly responsible for.
+They also tend to accept that if something is beyond their influence, then there is little point in spending time on it.

-In short people who get what they want focus on what they can do to achieve it and let other things go.
-In this way that have complete ownership for their situation and the results they produce.
+In short, people who get what they want focus on what they can do to achieve it and let other things go.
+In this way, they have complete ownership of their situation and the results they produce.

-This is also true of a person’s health and well-being and more specifically their weight.
+This is also true of a person’s health and well-being, specifically their weight.
 Those people who are successful at losing weight don’t blame their parents for teaching them poor eating habits or the genes they possess.
 They don’t blame the gym for its lack of equipment or poor staff.
-They look at themselves and consider how they are currently producing what they have in their lives and why.
+They look at themselves and consider how they produce what they have in their lives and why.

-To help you begin to understand how this can help you, I have asked you to record your behaviours, what you do and when you do it.
-In other words what are your eating habits, when do you exercise, etc. These behaviours will give you a good clue as to why you are getting the results you have got.
+To help you understand how this can help you, record your behaviours, what you do and when you do it.
+In other words, what are your eating habits, when do you exercise, etc.?
+These behaviours will give you a good clue as to why you are getting the results you have got.

-The next stage is to go slightly deeper and get an understanding of what causes you to behave the way you do.
-What you are looking for are the triggers that stimulate you to either behave the way you want to or not.
-For example, emotions often trigger people to eat particular foods.
-You might find that you eat certain foods when you are bored or upset.
+The next stage is to go slightly deeper and understand what causes you to behave the way you do.
+What you are looking for are the triggers that stimulate you to act the way you want to.
+For example, emotions often trigger people to eat particular foods, and you might find that you eat certain foods when you are bored or upset.

-Identifying the causes will also help you realise whether you are eating due to a physical need i.e. to satisfy your hunger or are you responding to psychological habits.
+Identifying the causes will also help you realise whether you are eating due to a physical need, i.e. to satisfy your hunger or are responding to psychological habits.
 Become aware of the difference.

 What is stimulating the urge to eat, hunger or something else, such as the environment you are in, the person you are talking to and what you are talking about, the time of the day or the mood you are in.

-This makes much more sense because it increases the chances of what he prescribes actually working.
-Many people try to cure symptoms without knowing the cause; this is a very hit and miss way of trying to achieve something.
+This makes much more sense because it increases the chances of what he prescribes working.
+Many people try to cure symptoms without knowing the cause; this is a very hit-and-miss way of trying to achieve something.

-So once you understand your symptoms it is time to discover the reasons behind them.
+So once you understand your symptoms, it is time to discover their reasons.
 Ask yourself questions such as:

 · What do you believe is causing this to happen?